Velocidex/velociraptor-web/content/docs/vql_reference/plugin/_index.md

-params|Parameters to encode as POST or GET query strings|Any headers|A dict of headers to send.|Any method|HTTP method to use (GET, POST)|string chunk_size|Read input with this chunk size and send each chunk as a row|int disable_ssl_security|Disable ssl certificate verifications.|bool tempfile_extension|If specified we write to a tempfile.
+params|Parameters to encode as POST or GET query strings|Any headers|A dict of headers to send.|Any method|HTTP method to use (GET, POST)|string data|If specified we write this raw data into a POST request instead of encoding the params above.|string chunk_size|Read input with this chunk size and send each chunk as a row|int disable_ssl_security|Disable ssl certificate verifications.|bool tempfile_extension|If specified we write to a tempfile.
 The content field will contain the full path to the tempfile.|string